Travel to Uganda – a unique place

 Murchison Falls NP – Lake Albert

 After breakfast, you will have a short morning game drive in Murchison National Park.
 Then the time has come to leave that fantastic park and drive to Lake Albert.
 This is a beautiful scenic route with a magnificent view point over Lake Albert and Kongo Region.
-In the late afternoon, you arrive at the lodge near the crater lake.
-If you like you can go for a walk in the green neighborhood and along the crater shore.
-The people here are extremely friendly.
+In the late afternoon, you arrive at the lodge near.
+If you like you can go for a walk in the green neighborhood, the people here are extremely friendly.

 Kibale Forest National Park